0zk3y/OzScan/README.md

 sudo sh OzScan.sh
 ```

 ### Note: This tool is very slow as it runs Tools like SQLMap and Nuclei over all URLs it finds, hence takes a lot of patience.
 Results may be falsepositives you will have to validate that yourself.
 Also this tool will generate a lot of Duplicates so please remove them using ```awk``` or ```uniq``` command.
+A New version of this tool is under development which will be a lot faster and won't try to find repeating vulnerabilities over same endpoints

 Huge Shoutout to Developers of the Tools which are used in Backend: